cfoale/ILOCI/README.md

 # ILOCI
 Imminent Loss of Control Identification as applied to a Lambada motorglider

-A project using machine learning and computationa thinking with Wolfram Mathematica on the Raspberry Pi 2 (RPi2)
+A project using machine learning and computational thinking with Wolfram Mathematica on the Raspberry Pi 2 (RPi2)

 Code is provided to operate on the Raspberry Pi Linux distribution Wheezy